 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The 7 Laws of Magical Thinking: How Irrational Beliefs Keep Us Happy, Healthy, and Sane:
+The most popular highlights from The 7 Laws of Magical Thinking: How Irrational Beliefs Keep Us Happy, Healthy, and Sane, saved by readers on Screvi.

 “When we feel out of control we search for patterns in the world.
 Finding regularities allows us to plan our behavior in a manageable environment.
 And in our search for order we often see order that isn’t there.
 Jennifer Whitson and Adam Galinsky have shown that when people feel out of control, they’re more likely to see shapes in random noise, false correlations in financial reports, or conspiracies in strings of events.
 So the need for control can lead us to spot patterns (which may or may not exist), and, as explained earlier, pattern perception leads to agency detection; spooky coincidences and semblant conspiracies suggest creators.
 Such conspicuous alignments don’t just happen on their own, right?”